bThink-BGU/BPRobot/docs/source/setup.rst

 In the project, there is communication between the commands that send to the robot from the user and the data that back from the robot.

-The communication implemented in platform who called: RabbitMQ.
-Is famous IOT communication protocol.
+The communication implemented in platform who called: MQTT, a famous IOT communication protocol.

-To download RabbitMQ on the raspberry pi follow the introductions `here <http://pont.ist/rabbit-mq/>`__.
+To use this protocol, we need an MQTT server (a.k.a broker).
+We will use NanoMQ.
+To install it on your raspberry pi follow the introductions `here <https://nanomq.io/downloads?os=Linux>`__.

 5. Download the code from github
 ----------------------------------

-link to Robot repo: https://github.com/Dave-Zi/Robot
+link to Robot repo: https://github.com/bThink-BGU/BPRobot

-link to RobotActuator repo: https://github.com/Dave-Zi/RobotActuator

-link to BPjsRobotProject repo: https://github.com/Dave-Zi/BPjsRobotProject

-link to RobotUtils repo: https://github.com/Dave-Zi/RobotUtils

-link to MindCtrlJava repo: https://github.com/Dave-Zi/MindCtrlJava

-link to RobotBPDocs repo: https://github.com/pelegavraham/RobotBPDocs

 Make sure there is no compilation errors, the project opens as Maven project and the jdk version at least 11.0.9.

-.. admonition:: Note

-   You don't need to download all the repos.
-For your first steps in the project you can download BPjsRobotProject and RobotActuator repos.
-   If you later want to expand the project, you will need to download the other repos.

 6. Prepare your coding environment
 -------------------------------------